 The rated voltage is the voltage at which the motor was designed to operate.
 Each AC motor is designed for optimum performance with a specific line-voltage applied from the electrical system.
 Many motors may have a dual voltage rating indicating it can be used on either of the given voltages with the proper wiring connections.
 For instance, the dual 230/460 rating indicates this motor was designed for use at either 230 or 460 volts.

 “Kv” refers to the constant velocity of a motor (not to be confused with “kV”, the abbreviation for kilovolt).
 It is measured by the number of revolutions per minute (RPM) that a motor turns when 1volt is applied with no load attached to that motor.
 The Kv rating a brushless motor is the ratio of he motor’s unload RPM to the peak voltage on the wires connected to the wires.
 Knowing the Kv ratings of a motor will help you determine how fast that motor will rotate when a given voltage is applied to it.
 A change in voltage will change the rpm and will require changing the propeller to avoid overloading the motor.

 The average Kv range for an electric skateboard is between 180 and 270.
 For motors with 3000 KB rating, those do not work and most of those motors are designed for model airplanes and stuff like that.
 The Kv rating of a motor determines the amount of torque and top speed your motor will have.
 The lower your number of the Kv rating, the more torque you’ll have.
 The higher the number, the more speed you’ll have.

-A lot of people maybe wonder what is the best motor for an electric skateboard.
-Actually, there is no best motor, because everyone has different requirements for electric skateboard.
+A lot people maybe wonder what is the best motor for an electric skateboard.
+Actually there is no best motor, because everyone has different requirements to the electric skateboard.
 Some people want the fastest board.
 Others may want a really long range.
-Also, a few people just want a really quiet board.
-Basically, you know who you are and you should be able to make a decision based on your preferences.
+Also a few people just want a really quiet board.
+Basically you know who you are and you should be able to make a decision based on your preferences.